5 Ways to Stop Teddy Maynard

 The Ad Library tracks the money

-Google’s Ad Library is logging the ads appearing on its platforms.
-This includes Search and YouTube.
+Google’s Ad Library is logging ads that appear on its platforms, and this includes Search and YouTube.
 It’ll list who paid for the ads, a rough estimate of the cost to deploy the ads, and how many impressions each ad received.

 For Teddy Maynard to start running ads now, someone is going to be watching him.
 Well, maybe not him.

 With the Ad Library and similar programs from other social media sites, all these contributors are listed.
-This means a swift uptick in spending on Lake will catch someone’s attention.
+A swift uptick in spending on a candidate, like Aaron Lake, will catch someone’s attention.

 The concurrent report Google released with The Ad Library will list keywords.
 Specifically, keywords that advertisers are going after.
-The keywords linking to demographics and key audiences.
+These keywords are linked to demographics and critical audiences.

-A watchdog agency or a very concerned public citizen could find that certain keywords are being targeted more than others.
-When this happens, Teddy’s in trouble.
+A watchdog agency or a very concerned public citizen could find that specific keywords are being targeted more than others.
+When this happens, Teddy’s going to get found out.

 Spending by State and Congressional District